jennybc/googlesheets/README.md

 #> sheet_title: Gapminder
 #> sheet_key: 1HT5B8SgkKqHdqHJmn5xiuaC04Ngb7dG9Tv94004vezA

-# gspreadr may be able to determine the key from the browser URL
+# googlesheets may be able to determine the key from the browser URL
 # may not work (yet) for old sheets ... open an issue if have problem
 gap_url <- "https://docs.google.com/spreadsheets/d/1HT5B8SgkKqHdqHJmn5xiuaC04Ngb7dG9Tv94004vezA/"
 gap <- gap_url %>% register_ss